 - Audio Production

 At the graduate level, future film directors learn advanced techniques in film-making.
 The master's degree program often culminates in a senior directing project, in which a student has the opportunity to demonstrate their skill and artistic vision, in addition to adding a professional project to their portfolio.
 Advanced course topics include:

 - Character Analysis

 Besides formal training, which includes internship opportunities, filmmaking apprenticeship opportunities are available to individuals with no college education and to those who might already have a degree.
 Programs are offered through state organizations and industry professionals.
 Individuals interested in this type of paid educational opportunity must apply to an apprenticeship program and, upon approval, begin gaining practical experience from filmmaking professionals.
 Upon completion of an apprenticeship program, which can last 1-5 years, students secure the title Journeyman Worker and earn a certificate of completion.

+While there are no necessary licenses or certifications required of film directors, the Directors Guild of America offers voluntary membership.
+To qualify, directors must be employed by a participating organization.
+Additional requirements are needed for secondary directors.
 Many industry organizations offer ongoing educational seminars and clinics for film directors.
 Additionally, groups like Independent Feature Project host annual week-long workshops for select aspiring directors.
 Participants can network, gain tips from professionals and learn film marketing strategies.